Team980/Baseball-Shooter-Gradle/README.md

 More instructions on how to use GradleRIO are located in GradleRIO4Dummies.txt.

 These tasks are also listed in the Gradle window in IntelliJ IDEA, or the Gradle Tasks window in Eclipse.
-You can even create run configurations to launch these tasks.
+You can even create run configurations to launch these tasks!

 ## Pushing to GitHub